Detecting Hate Speech with GPT-3: Background

 \begin{quote} You may not promote violence against or directly attack or threaten other people on the basis of race, ethnicity, national origin, caste, sexual orientation, gender, gender identity, religious affiliation, age, disability, or serious disease.
 We also do not allow accounts whose primary purpose is inciting harm towards others on the basis of these categories.

 \citet{twitterpolicy2017} \end{quote}

 There has been a large amount of research focused on detecting hate speech.
-And as part of this various hate speech datasets have been created and examined.
-For instance, \citet{waseem2016hateful} create a dataset that captures hate speech in the form of racist and sexist language that includes domain expert annotation, and \citet{davidson2017automated} trains a classifier to distinguish between hate speech and offensive language.
-And it is important to note that even these datasets have bias.
+As part of this process, various hate speech datasets have been created and examined.
+For instance, \citet{waseem2016hateful} detail a dataset that captures hate speech in the form of racist and sexist language that includes domain expert annotation.
+They use Twitter data, and annotate 16,914 tweets: 3,383 as sexist, 1,972 as racist, and 11,559 as neither.
+There was a high degree of annotator agreement.
+Most of the disagreements were to do with sexism, and often explained by an annotator lacking apparent context. \citet{davidson2017automated} train a classifier to distinguish between hate speech and offensive language.
+To define hate speech, they use an online `hate speech lexicon containing words and phrases identified by internet users as hate speech'.
+Even these datasets have bias.
 For instance, \citet{davidson2019racial} found racial bias in five different sets of Twitter data annotated for hate speech and abusive language.
 They found that tweets written in African American English are more likely to be labeled as abusive.

 \hypertarget{methods}{